Gregory Retallack: Archeology

+Scientific controversies

+Retallack's work interpreting the Avalon and White Sea assemblages of the Ediacaran biota as lichens has been continuously refuted by the broader paleontological community.
+His proposal that Ediacaran fossils were preserved in subaerial paleosols, and thus not marine fossils, has been supported by a minority of researchers but widely dismissed by most mainstream paleontologists.
+Nature called it a "controversial claim" in a news report, in which paleontologist Guy Narbonne said "[I]t quickly became clear that there are simpler explanations for the features Retallack had validly noted, and most of us moved on to more promising explanations."
+Despite this, Retallack has continued to publish these claims extensively.

+In 2020, Retallack and other researchers claimed to have found Dickinsonia fossils from Bhimbetka rock shelters, India.
+However, in 2023 other researchers have stated that the material was actually the decayed remnants of a beehive.

 Boards

 Retallack has served as an associate or technical editor for such scientific journals as Geology, PALAIOS, and Journal of Sedimentary Research.
 His fellowships include the Geological Society of America, and the American Association for the Advancement of Science.

 He served as the president and vice president of the Cordilleran Section of the Paleontological Society, of the Oregon Academy of Sciences, and of the University of Oregon Chapter of the Society of Sigma Xi.

 Critical reception

 Early reviews of Retallack's textbooks have been positive.
 Of Soils of the Past, David Fastovsky concludes "it is requisite for all persons trying to understand paleosols".
 Of A Colour Guide to Paleosols, Daniel Yaalon concludes "Highly recommended for students and researchers alike for an introductory insight to paleopedology and to whet and refine their skills in paleosol interpretation."
 Both reviews however baulked at the unfamiliarity of soil science terminology and classification in these texts.

 Retallack's approach to the description and interpretation of paleosols has been widely adopted.
 Some controversy concerned use of modern soil taxonomies for paleosols, but Retallack's approach has since been validated by development of additional geochemical proxies for soil taxonomic criteria.
-Retallack's confirmation of abrupt paleoenvironmental change on land at the Cretaceous-Tertiary and Permian-Triassic boundaries, have been supported by later research on extinction.
+Retallack's confirmation of abrupt paleoenvironmental change on land at the Cretaceous-Tertiary and Permian-Triassic boundaries, has been supported by later research on extinction.

-Retallack's initial taphonomy work interpreting some Ediacaran biota as lichens was questioned for its applicability to all Ediacaran fossils.
-The recent Retallack proposal that Ediacaran fossils were preserved in paleosols and thus could not be marine fossils, is a provocative challenge to prior interpretations, and has been supported in some quarters, but disputed in others.
-However this hypothesis of Retallack is not universally accepted by the paleontological community.
-Nature called it a "controversial claim" in a news report, in which paleontologist Guy Narbonne said "Most of us appreciated that Retallack's lichen hypothesis was innovative thinking and tested his ideas critically, but it quickly became clear that there are simpler explanations for the features Retallack had validly noted, and most of us moved on to more promising explanations."